ACassimiro/TSNsched/README.md

 ./generateSchedule.sh example.java
 ```

-The example [example.java](Script/example.java) describes a network topology (10 switches, 50 devices) with one small flow 4 subscribers and 3 switches in the path tree as illustrated below:
+[example.java](Script/example.java) describes a network topology (10 switches, 50 devices) with one small flow 4 subscribers and 3 switches in the path tree as illustrated below:

     P -> SW1 -> SW2 -> Sub1
          |       |